JohnnyCantTube/NICrecycler/README.md

 the total time delay can be made long enough to walk over to the switch location in a Riser or Closet.

 comments to radcomtech@outlook.com
+I build my own Electronics Tools:
+I plan to build a DIY test set just like this with two RJ45 ports and a DPDT reed relay driven slowly by a NE555 timer and 2N3904 running on a 9V battery;
+but this physical Ethernet Twisted pair interrupter set still requires an active NIC to test towards the switch and the software version here would accomplish the same objective without build cost.